taihen/taihen.github.io/content/about.md

 Feel free to [reach out]({{< relref "/contact/" >}}) if you have any questions, feedback, or just want to connect.

 I'm particularly interested in discussing:

 - Infrastructure scalability challenges in high-throughput environments
 - Mentoring opportunities for early-career infrastructure engineers
 - Speaking engagements related to network security or infrastructure automation
-- Collaboration on open-source tools for infrastructure management